 - a.
 Cash Financial instruments that potentially subject the Organization to a concentration of credit risk include cash deposits.
 The Organization maintains its cash balances at two financial institutions located in New York City, which at times, may exceed federally insured limits.
 Interest bearing accounts are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 in the aggregate.
-At December 31, 2013, the Organization had no uninsured balances. - b.
-Contributions For the years ended December 31, 2013 and 2012, approximately 12% and 14% of contributions respectively, were received from one donor.
+The Organization has not experienced any losses in such accounts. - b.
+Contributions For the years ended December 31, 2015 and 2014, approximately 10% and 11% of contributions respectively, were received from one donor.